 My hair rebelled and became unusually wild and frizzy.

-I cut my hair again–as if in an attempt to escape it–and, well, it turned out pretty much the same way it turned out before.
+Then I cut my hair again.
+And, well, it turned out pretty much the same way it turned out before.

 Curse you, Jennifer Aniston and all of your straight-haired Friends, too.

-And then one day, by serendipity, I ran across an article about caring for curly hair, and a light came on in my mind.
+And then one day, by serendipity, I ran across an article about caring for curly hair.
+A light came on in my mind.

 Caring for curly hair: This was an entirely new concept for me.